vial0ft/confusable_homoglyphs/README.md

 For initialization `:persistent_term` storage you could execute `ConfusableHomoglyphs.init/0` function.

 ## But!
-You're able to use an alternative ways to keep it by providing `categories` and `confusables` datas as 3th argument to functions.
+You're able to use an alternative ways to keep it by providing `categories` and `confusables` datas as the last argument of functions.

 ## Example